Nyerere National Park

 By air, there are several domestic flights to Nyerere National Park.
 These flights take approximately 1 hour to reach airstrips in Nyerere National Park.

-The best time to visit the Selous Game Reserve
+The best time to visit the Nyerere National Park

 The best time is during the dry season of July to October.
 This is when there is thin and scarce vegetation and animals retreat to water sources.
 If the scarce wild dog is what you are after, June to August is perfect, as this is their denning season.